Skip to Main Content

 Multiple AutoMQ instances (clusters) can be deployed within the Kubernetes cluster.
 It is generally recommended that Kubernetes clusters are shared among the same business lines under the same VPC.

-AutoMQ requires users to create node pools according to specifications.
-When creating instances in the AutoMQ console, it checks whether the node pools provided by the user meet the requirements.
+AutoMQ requires users to provide dedicated node pools (referred to as node groups by AWS), and when creating instances through the AutoMQ console, it checks whether the provided node pools meet the necessary requirements.
 The specific requirements are as follows:

 • Compliant Machine Types: AutoMQ selects corresponding network-optimized virtual machine instances from different cloud providers to offer the best cluster performance.
 When creating node pools, users must select compliant machine types.
 Refer to the table below for specific machine information: